fooltowise/NeroNotes/Nero's Notes/The Knowledge Moat.md

 Next, try to figure out the incentive system of workers at lower levels which very much depends on the industry the company is in.
 Does paying by the hour work counter-productively and promote idleness at the given line of work?
 Are large bonuses being paid based on wrong recognition systems?

-One of Charlie Munger’s favorite cases in point to explain the power of incentive systems includes that of FedEx.
+One of [[Charlie Munger]]’s favorite cases in point to explain the power of incentive systems includes that of FedEx.
 As he explains:

 ![](https://junto.investments.linux102.unoeuro-server.com/wp-content/uploads/fedex-system.jpg)